 The Group owns 100 per cent. of Prodeco, which comprises the Group's wholly owned Colombian export thermal and metallurgical coal mining operations and associated infrastructure.
 It is involved in the exploration, production, transportation and shipment of high-grade thermal coal from its mines to markets, principally in Europe.
-Prodeco consists of two open pit coal mining operations (the Calenturitas mine and the La Jagua complex), export port facilities (Puerto Nuevo, which was commissioned in 2013 and provides Prodeco with higher annual throughput capacity of 21 million tonnes per annum and a lower cost of operation compared with its previous port) and a 39.76 per cent. share in Fenoco, a company which holds the concession to the railway linking Prodeco's mines to the export ports.
+Prodeco consists of two open pit coal mining operations (the Calenturitas mine and the La Jagua complex), coal export port facilities (Puerto Nuevo, which is a public port, was commissioned in 2013 with a current annual throughput capacity of 25.7 million tonnes per annum of which Prodeco has contracted approximately 21 million tonnes and third parties approximately 3 million tonnes) and a 39.76 per cent. share in Fenoco, a company which holds the concession to the railway linking Prodeco's mines to the export ports.